New Product Development

 Our customers appreciate our pragmatic approach and expertise at this early stage in the concept development.
 We know what makes good packaging, and we’ll highlight it straight away if we feel an idea won’t work, and come up with an alternative which will.

-We consider all the requirements, from cost effectiveness, to shelf appeal, from the practicality of transport and shelf fit, to how the packaging will run on the customer’s.
+We consider all the requirements, from cost effectiveness, to shelf appeal, from the practicality of transport and shelf fit, to how the packaging will run on the customer’s machinery.
+For the packaging to be fit for purpose, the design must tick all the boxes.

 The quality of our prototype samples are as good as the finished article.
 We use the same plastic sheet which will be used in the manufacture of end product, giving us a true representation of the final packaging.
 The samples can be tested in real life scenarios, including running through the customer’s machines, and packing on the shelves.
 This way, we can identify any issues early in the process, and ensure these are addressed.